jlmakes/tealight/README.md

 let cookies = document.querySelectorAll(".cookie");
 ```

-But we all want to look over the returned elements.
+But we all want to loop over the returned elements.
 So in practice, we’ve got to do a little more work, particularly converting the resulting `NodeList` to an array, e.g:

 ```js
 let cookies;